 20. Use coupons when shopping, both online and in-store

 Couponing isn’t what it used to be.
 No more cutting out little squares from the Sunday newspaper and storing them in a plastic accordion file.
-These days you can use apps that do all the hard work for you.
+These days you can use coupon and discount tools that do all the hard work for you.

 It’s also worth signing up for email newsletters from various retailers as they often contain exclusive offers or codes that you won’t find anywhere else.